 Think along the lines of firing your boss and not trying to please them.

-Try to think of the income they make and how you can do the same instead.
+Try to think of their income and how you can do the same instead.

 That’s where it all starts and how you can stay on track without making other people rich.

-I know it’s better than nothing but there’s just a better way to do things.
+I know it’s better than nothing, but there’s a better way to do things.

 Build YOUR Own Online Business

-This is the same exact business model I use to make my living and it is something I’ve used for the past 6 years.
+This is the same exact business model I use to make my living, and it is something I’ve used for the past 9 years.

-That’s how a business is ran and how it should be done anyways.
+That’s how a business is run and should be done anyway.